 My conveyancer has identified a a problem with the lease for the flat we are purchasing in Oakwood.
 The seller’s lawyers have put forward title insurance as a solution.
 We are happy with insurance and will pay for it.
 Our lawyer has advised that he must ensure that the lender is willing to move forward with this solution.
 Who is the client here, us or the bank?

 The short answer to your last question is that, notwithstanding the potential for a conflict of interest, you and the bank are the client.
 Your conveyancer must comply with the UK Finance Lenders’ Handbook specifications.
 The UK Finance Lenders’ Handbook conditions require your lawyer to disclose issues such as defects with the lease so that the mortgage company can be afforded the opportunity to check with their valuer as to the extent that the value of the property is affected.
 Should you refuse to allow your lawyer to make the appropriate notification then your lawyer will have no choice but to discontinue acting for you.

 As someone unfamiliar with conveyancing in Oakwood what’s your top tip you can give me concerning the home moving process in Oakwood

-You may not hear this from too many lawyers but conveyancing in Oakwood or throughout Leeds is an adversarial experience.
-Put another way, when it comes to conveyancing there exists plenty of room for conflict between you and other parties involved in the legal transfer of property.
-For instance, the seller, estate agent and even potentially your bank.
-Appointing a lawyer for your conveyancing in Oakwood should not be taken lightly as your conveyancer is your adviser, and is the ONE person in the transaction whose interest is to look after your best interests and to protect you.
+You may not hear this from too many lawyers but conveyancing in Oakwood or throughout England and Wales is often a confrontational process.
+In other words, when it comes to conveyancing there exists lots of room for conflict between you and other parties involved in the transaction.
+E.g., the seller, selling agent and on occasion a mortgage company.
+Appointing a lawyer for your conveyancing in Oakwood an important selection as your conveyancer is your adviser, and is the SOLE party in the legal process whose role it is to look after your legal interests and to keep you safe.